-To promote facilitation of meaningful learning experiences for all students, instructional materials ensure effective support for educators in their instructional practices and use of supplemental resources.
-Throughout the instructional materials, explicit tools and resources focus on enhancing educators' depth of mathematical knowledge for teaching, on utilizing pedagogical content knowledge in planning for instruction, and on practicing responsive teaching to build on or extend students' mathematical thinking.
+To promote facilitation of meaningful learning experiences for all students, instructional materials ensure effective support for educators.
+Throughout the instructional materials, explicit tools and resources focus on enhancing educators' depth of mathematical knowledge for teaching, using pedagogical content knowledge in planning for instruction, and practicing responsive teaching to build on or extend students' mathematical thinking.
 These tools and resources also encourage reflective practices among educators, including the examination of their own identities as well as identifying places where teacher actions may contribute to building positive mathematical identities in their students.
 In addition, resources are thoughtfully designed for ease of use and fit to community context.